Main container

 The Register is funded by the Assessorship for Health and Social Politics of the Emilia-Romagna region.

 The R.E.P.O.
-(Register of Orthopaedic Prosthetic Explants) management activity consists of the collection, classification, and analysis of medical devices explanted at the Rizzoli Orthopaedic Institute, in order to conduct post-marketing monitoring studies on these devices.
+(Register of Orthopaedic Prosthetic Explants) management activity consists of the collection, classification, and analysis of medical devices explanted at the Rizzoli Orthopaedic Institute.

 During 18 years of activity, more than 4.000 devices have been collected, mostly hip and knee prostheses.
 Devices involved in reported accidents are available to legal authorities, manufacturers and patients according to the internal procedure.